 If you are preparing to divorce, whether it is an amicable divorce or you are facing the prospect of contested litigation, you most likely have many questions about the situation.
 Will you have to spend time in court?
 Who will get the house?
 How can you minimize the impact on your relationship with your children?

-For answers to all of your questions, come to Bauer Law Group, LLC.
+For answers to all of your questions, come to Happy Even After Family Law.
 We help our clients navigate the complex and often stressful experience of divorce and we have an extensive track record of success.
 Here are some of the most common questions about divorce.
-When you come in for a consultation, we will take the time to listen to your story, answer your questions and help you choose a course of action for your case.
+When you come in for a consultation, our team will take the time to listen to your story, answer your questions and help you choose a course of action for your case.

 The two terms are similar in nature but have one significant difference: the outcome.
 When a couple obtains a legal separation, the spouses are not free to remarry.
 A court decree of legal separation results in a division of property and debts and a parenting plan, just like a divorce does.
 The process of obtaining a legal separation is the same process as obtaining a divorce.

 If a legally separated couple later wishes to divorce, the court will convert the separation to a divorce without a repeat of the divorce process as long as the parties had not resumed marital relations at any time following the legal separation.
 Whether you are dealing with divorce or a legal separation, or are unsure as to which form of separation is right for you, it is important to seek legal counsel from an experienced family lawyer.